 He sat at the edge of the mat for about 5 minutes.
 He had his head in his hands.
 I asked if he was okay a lot.
 He’d nod and say yeah fine.
 Give me a few minutes.
 It was a long, uncomfortable silence.
 I broke it by going out to the toilet.
 When I came back, he was up on his feet again, and he had verbal diarrhea.
 I don’t know what happened there, he said.
 It’s never happened before, I think I’m sick or something.
 Usually I don’t get taken down like that, I tried to use my defence but it didn’t come, that’s an easy attack to defend I can do it in my sleep.
 You’re not bad, but you need work on your technique, I can show you some stuff if you like.

 So I didn’t get my Dog Brothers meet up.
 Instead I got a one hour private lesson in made up martial arts.
-I humoured him showing me how to wave the stick around, and then a series of armlocks and chokes of the sort that me and my friends used to do pretend to do together on the when we were 9.
+I humoured him showing me how to wave the stick around, and then a series of armlocks and chokes of the sort that me and my friends used to do pretend to do together on the green when we were 9.
 I even dropped him into town afterwards to get his bus.
 It was really sad.
 I felt like I’d taken advantage of him, but then I kept trying to snap myself out of it.
 He got in touch with me!

 I felt even worse when he got in touch a few days later asking to do it again.
 I didn’t know how to respond.
 On the one hand I wanted to be like Alan Partridge and shout “Go away you’re a mentalist!” but on the other hand I felt really sorry for the guy.
 It was an awkward and complex emotional situation that required a careful and considered response.